Jerrell Jackson

-Jerrell Jackson (born February 6, 1990) is an American football wide receiver for the Winnipeg Blue Bombers of the Canadian Football League.
+Jerrell Jackson (born February 6, 1990) is an American former football wide receiver for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He was signed by the Houston Texans as an undrafted free agent in 2012.
 He played college football at Missouri.

 College career

 He played college football at Missouri from 2008 to 2011.

 Professional career

 Houston Texans

-Jackson signed with the Houston Texans on April 29, 2012, after he was not drafted during the 2012 NFL Draft.
+Jackson signed with the Houston Texans on April 29, 2012, after he was not drafted during the 2012 NFL draft.

 Jacksonville Jaguars

 Jackson was signed to the Jacksonville Jaguars practice squad on December 14, 2012.
 He was promoted to the active roster on December 24.
 He was released on April 29, 2013.

 Chicago Bears

 Jackson signed with the Chicago Bears on June 10, 2013.
 Jackson was waived on August 18.

 Kansas City Chiefs

 Jackson signed with the Kansas City Chiefs during the 2014 offseason, but was released by the team on August 25, 2014.